ThomasSpeer252/Programming-Assignment-3/readme.md

---
 Thomas Speer | UFID: 80978847
 --
 Paulina Gonzalez-Brito | UFID: 14734443
 --
-Programming Assignment: Highest Value Longest
+##Programming Assignment: Highest Value Longest Common Sequence
-Common Sequence
-Collaboration policy
-Work in teams of two or alone.
-Both partners must contribute meaningfully and understand the full solution.
-Both partners need to do three meaningful github commits to the codebase.
-You can able to use any programming language, and standard libraries for parsing and I/O.
+--
-Problem Statement
+#Problem Statement
 You are given two strings A and B over a fixed alphabet.
 Each character in the alphabet has a nonnegative integer value.
 Your task is to compute a common subsequence of A and B that maximizes the total value, and to output both this maximum value and the corresponding